akanimax/pro_gan_pytorch-examples/README.md

 is done, you can proceed with the following experiments.

 ## LFW Experiment
-<b>**Note that this is still under training and
-following are intermediate results.</b> <br>

-The configuration used for the MNIST training experiment can be found in `implementation/configs/lfw.conf` in this repository.
+The configuration used for the LFW training experiment can be found in `implementation/configs/lfw.conf` in this repository.
 The training was performed using the `wgan-gp` loss function. <br>